Atizapán de Zaragoza

-Atizapán de Zaragoza is a municipality, in State of Mexico in Mexico.
+Atizapán de Zaragoza is a municipality, in the State of Mexico, Mexico.
 The municipality covers an area of 91.07 km^{2}.
-In 2010, the municipality had a total population of 489,937.
+In 2020, the municipality had a total population of 523,674.
 At the west side of the city is the Zona Esmeralda district (the Lomas de Valle Escondido and surrounding neighborhoods), considered one of the wealthiest in the State of Mexico and Greater Mexico City.
 The Valle Escondido and Chiluca country clubs are located here.

 It takes its name from the nahuatl word Ātīzapan, which is formed by three words: "ā-tl", which means "water", "tīza-tl", which means "white clay" and "īpan, which means "over" or "place over" in a metaphorical form.
 Finished this, the name means "Place over clay waters".
 Atizapán is located east from Toluca, and inside the Greater Mexico City limits.

-During the French Intervention, general Ignacio Zaragoza stayed here, and used the town for the gathering of weapons.
+During the French intervention in Mexico, general Ignacio Zaragoza stayed in Atizapán and used the area to gather weapons, from which its namesake is derived.